🤔 Should You Read This Book?

 Rating: 10/10

 Yes!
-This is one the books I've recommended most.
+This is one of the books I've recommended most.
 Why?
 Because it explores a timeless challenge.
-Building important relationships with people that matter.
+It is building important relationships with people that matter.
 Since finishing the book I have implemented many of the ideas.
 How to Win Friends and Influence People gives you the playbook and techniques to build extraordinary relationships.

 👋 Hey - I'm Toby.
 This summary wasn't written by AI.
 I'm a real leader, managing teams in large organisations.
 I read to solve tough problems.
 I share book summaries to help other leaders tackle scary challenges.